Creating your own Gardening ‘Microclimate’

 I love living here in these mountains and the adventures of trying to grow food that comes with that.

-I’m writing this on the first day of spring, well that’s what it says but its currently snowing outside.
+I’m writing this early on in spring, well that’s what it says but last week was really cold so felt more like winter.
 I wonder if I should shift my spring start mind to the ‘Vernal Equinox’ around 21/22 September rather than the 1st.
-It’s a hard call when days earlier it was 22 degrees celcius on the last Saturday of August.

-Winters, however are definitely trending towards being warmer.
+While this was a decent winter, winters generally, however are definitely trending towards being warmer.
 This winter was a one of two halves.
-It felt very cold in June and July and then the subtropical August came along.
-Niwa confirmed this winter was the warmest on record.
+It felt very cold in June and July and then the end of August was quite warm.
 That said, I think we’re still a long way from Avocado’s and citrus orchards.

 The extremes of weather lead me to the topic of creating your own gardening ‘Microclimate’.
 It’s a word I rattle on about all the time and rightly so, when we’ve had barmy winters days followed by harsh cold snaps with snow on the ground.